Atropos-Dad/actbots/README.md

 # ActBots: A Framework for Self-Healing AI Agents

 A **clean, modular Python framework** for building robust, autonomous AI agents.
-ActBots provides a powerful reasoning engine that can dynamically plan, execute, and **reflect on failures** to heal itself, ensuring reliable task completion using the Jentic tool platform.
+ActBots provides a reasoning engine that can dynamically plan, execute, and **reflect on failures** to heal itself, ensuring reliable task completion using the provided tool platform.
+Jentic is prepackaged as the default tool platform.

 ## 🎯 Project Goals